Geography (Human) and Planning (BSc)

 - Research Excellence: We ranked top in our field in the latest Research Assessment Exercise

-- Professional links and employability: Our degree programmes are accredited by professional organisation, and over 90% of our graduates are in employment or further study within six months of graduating
+- Professional links and employability: In 2013 90% of our graduates were in employment or further study within six months of graduating.
+A further 5% were pursuing other activities (e.g. travel)

 |How to apply||www.cardiff.ac.uk/howtoapply|